On symmetries of the non-stationary PIIn hierarchy and their applications: Affine Weyl groups and their extensions

 with the additional equation

-\end{thm} \begin{proof} Actions of an affine Weyl group commutes with taking derivatives.
-Hence, variables \eqref{symVar} represent $2n$ equations of the Hamiltonian system in a symmetric form.
+and the condition $\beta_0^{(n)} + \beta_1^{(n)} = - 2$. \end{thm} \begin{proof} Actions of an affine Weyl group commute with the derivation.
+Hence, variables \eqref{symVar} represent $2n$ equations of a Hamiltonian system in a symmetric form.
 To get from this system the $n$-th member of \eqref{nonstatPIIhier}, we should use additional equation \eqref{symAdEq}.
 The form of this equation follows from the corresponding Hamiltonian equation, i.e.

 The expression in parentheses equals $\brackets{f_{n,0}^{(n)} - f_{n,1}^{(n)}}$. \end{proof}